globaldatanet/aws-firewall-factory/README.md

 1. Deployment via Teamcity

 # Deployment via Taskfile

-0. Create new json file for you WAF and configure Rules in the JSON
+0. Create new json file for you WAF and configure Rules in the JSON (see [example.json](values/example-waf.json) to see structure)
 1. Set `PROCESS_PARAMETERS` in `Taskfile.yml` for new json file
 2. Assume AWS Profile `awsume PROFILENAME`
 3. Enter `task deploy`